gkotian/gkotian.github.io/travels/_posts/2010-02-09-khao-san-road.md

 ---

 Our first stop in Bangkok was Khao San Road.
-Vinay had told me a lot about this backpacker friendly place packed with tourists, and it sure did not dissapoint.
+Vinay had told me a lot about this backpacker friendly place packed with tourists, and it sure did not disappoint.

 There were people from all over the world milling about all over the street.
 We found a decent place to stay, and stepped out to explore.
 We walked up and down